v-cazeau/much-todo-web/README.md

-# Much To-do (Seize the Day)
+# Much To-do (Seize the Day) Frontend

 Boca Code Week 5 Much To-do: A to-do app built with React and Firebase that allows users to create and manage tasks in real-time, with automatic data syncing across multiple devices.
+[Backend](https://github.com/v-cazeau/much-todo-api)

 ![screenshot](./public/images/readme.png)

 ## Features

-- Create and manage tasks: Easily add and read tasks with a user-friendly interface.
+- **Create and manage tasks**: Easily add and read tasks with a user-friendly interface.
-- Real-time updates: Enjoy automatic data syncing across devices, keeping your to-do list up to date.
+- **Real-time updates**: Enjoy automatic data syncing across devices, keeping your to-do list up to date.
-- Task prioritization: Assign priority levels to tasks for better organization and focus.
+- **Task prioritization**: Assign priority levels to tasks for better organization and focus.

 ## Technologies Used